This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

 Transition to early childhood service or school

-Transition to school or to early childhood services can be a stressful time for any young child because it involves significant change, such as adjusting to new routines, environment and forming new relationships with adults and peers.
+Transition to school or to early childhood services can be a stressful time for any young child because it involves significant change, such as adjusting to new routines, environments and forming new relationships with adults and peers.

 LOOKOUT Transition to Primary School guidance resources